RCM Electrical safety Mark, NZ Spark Telepermit, MEPS

 4) If you have an existing report covering all the Australian test requirements, we can use your report for electrical approval submission and obtain a safety approval certificate on your behalf.
-Note that unlike C-Tick (EMC) or A-Tick (Telecommunications) approvals, Australian safety approval certificates can be issued in the name of an overseas company.
-The RCM mark however, can only be issued to an Australian supplier.
+Australian safety approval certificates can be issued in the name of an overseas company, although the RCM mark can only be issued to an Australian supplier or agent.

 We are able to provide electrical safety certificates in 2 to 5 days (subject to compliance and required documentation).
 This 1 week turn-around for certificates comes at NO ADDITIONAL COST.
 We upload certificates to the ERAC EESS database free of charge so you can link to them as a responsible supplier.

 Note the New Zealand Regulations are similar to those of Australia, while New Zealand accept Australian safety approvals.
 Details of the New Zealand Regulator Requirements can be found here.